wperlichek/ISL/exercises/ch-2.md

 Very flexible advantages for classification:

+Very flexible disadvantages for regression:

+Very flexible disadvantages for classification:

-When would a flexible approach, in general, be preferred:
+When would a flexible approach, in general, be preferred: We think that our training data closely matches any real world data we will get

-When would an inflexible approach, in general, be preferred:
+When would an inflexible approach, in general, be preferred: The opposite - we are skeptical the training data represents the real world pattern and want a conservative first go at modeling the data.